lostphilosopher/wyattandersen-jekyll/_posts/2016-07-21-getting-started-with-devops.md

 ### Track

 Moment of truth.
 Did it work?
 Has your metric improved?
 Are there other changes?
 Can others see the improvement?
-What went right, what went wrong (this is great time for a (retrospective)[https://smile.amazon.com/Project-Retrospectives-Handbook-Team-Reviews/dp/0932633447], (after action report)[http://www.acq.osd.mil/dpap/ccap/cc/jcchb/Files/Topical/After_Action_Report/resources/tc25-20.pdf] or postmortem).
+What went right, what went wrong (this is great time for a [retrospective](https://smile.amazon.com/Project-Retrospectives-Handbook-Team-Reviews/dp/0932633447), [after action report](http://www.acq.osd.mil/dpap/ccap/cc/jcchb/Files/Topical/After_Action_Report/resources/tc25-20.pdf) or postmortem).

 ### Iterate